andvarienterprises/coservant.systems/content/how.md

 The overarching goal is to enable cultural and values-based changes that will far outlast my involvement.
 The model of engagement (embed with the team, assess via review, etc.) is up to you.

-I have extensive experience in all the above, at planet-level scales.
+I have extensive experience in all the above, at planet-level scale.
 I wrote the [chapter](https://sre.google/sre-book/dealing-with-interrupts/) of the Google SRE book on busy teams.
 See my [profile](https://log.andvari.net/pages/about.html) for more.